-The structural profiles are close, with Dynatrace carrying a narrow edge on growth.
-HubSpot still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with HubSpot carrying a narrow edge on growth.
+Dynatrace still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Both operate in: Software - Application